Federico Arnaboldi

-Federico Arnaboldi (born 18 June 2000) is an Italian tennis player.

-Arnaboldi has a career high ATP singles ranking of world No. 183 achieved on 9 June 2025.
-He also has a career high ATP doubles ranking of No. 399 achieved on 24 April 2023.
+Federico Arnaboldi (born 18 June 2000) is an Italian professional tennis player.
+He has a career-high ATP singles ranking of No. 183 achieved on 9 June 2025 and a doubles ranking of No. 399, reached on 24 April 2023.

+Arnaboldi plays mostly on the ATP Challenger Tour, where he has won one singles title at the 2024 Int. di Verona.

+Career

 Arnaboldi made his ATP main draw debut at the 2023 Italian Open after receiving a wildcard into the doubles main draw with Gianmarco Ferrari.

+Personal life

-His cousin Andrea Arnaboldi was also a tennis player.
+His cousin, Andrea, is a former tennis player.